Amtrak & Via Rail Canada User Guide

 Especially during the winter when there is less daylight,

-you should include an overnight stop between Banff and Vancouver.
+but also highly recommended in summer, include an overnight stop between Banff and Vancouver in Kamloops or Revelstoke.

-As with all these routes, book all accommodation
+As with all Canadian Rockies trips, book all accommodation

 well ahead of time to avoid hassles.